 With the rapid industrialization in Tamilnadu, there has been a marked increase in the need for continuous monitoring of pollution of industrial activities.
-The field officers of the TNPCB inspect the industries under their jurisdiction periodically to assess the adequacy of pollution control measures undertaken by the industries to treat sewage, trade effluent and emissions and monitor their performance.
-As on 31.03.2009, TNPC Board has granted 29269 consent orders for operation under the Water (Prevention and Control of Pollution) Act, 1974 and Air (Prevention and Control of Pollution) Act, 1981.
+The field officers of the TNPCB inspect the industries under their jurisdictions periodically to assess the adequacy of pollution control measures provided by the industries to treat sewage, trade effluent and emissions and monitor their performance.
+As on 31.12.2009, TNPC Board has granted 12135 orders for consent to establish and 30944 orders for consent to operate under the Water (Prevention and Control of Pollution) Act, 1974.
+Similarly 12060 orders for consent to establish and 28094 orders for consent to operate were issued under Air (Prevention and Control of Pollution) Act, 1981.

-Industries had been categorised into 3 categories as red, orange and green based on the pollution load discharged.
+Industries have been categorised into 3 categories as red, orange, and green category based on the pollution load discharged.
 Highly polluting industries are classified as red category industries, medium polluting industries are classified as orange category industries and less polluting industries are classified as green category industries.
-From August 2007 onwards, the highly polluting red category industries have been split into ultra red and red category in order to have effective monitoring.
+From August 2007 onwards, the highly polluting red category industries have been split into ultra red and red categories in order to have effective monitoring.